 Why Stay in the Upper Keys Resorts

 The Florida Keys are like ice cream.
-All of them are good, but you might prefer some more than others.
+All of them are good, but you might like some more than others.
 While there are some great Key West resorts, you certainly shouldn’t ignore the resorts found in the rest of the Keys.
 There are tons of great all inclusive and beachfront Florida Keys resorts.

 The Upper Keys tend to be quieter than raucous Key West.
 Plus, they’re a couple of hours closer to Miami than the Lower Keys.
 So if you’re flying into Miami International, staying in the Upper Keys means you’ll spend less time in the car and more time enjoying the beach.